Shing Yin Khor: Biography

-Khor grew up in Malaysia and later moved to the United States of America.
-They have lived in the US for over a decade and they are an American citizen.
+Khor is Malaysian Chinese, grew up in the Philippines, and moved to the United States at age 16.
+They are now a naturalized citizen of the United States.

+Khor is queer, and has indicated that their work, regardless of what they do, is political because they are doing it.
+In a 2017 interview with HuffPost, they said, "I do believe that the personal is political, and have always felt that writing about myself ― as a brown, immigrant woman ― is by default a political gesture because our voices are incredibly underrepresented in all creative fields."
+However, they also noticed their work became more political following the election of former President Donald Trump.

 Works

 The Center for Otherworld Science

 Shing Yin Khor is the creator of the webcomic The Center for Otherworld Science, in which scientists are experimenting on flora and fauna of a place called the Otherworld.
-These experiments have led to advances, such as eradicating Sickle cell anemia, but are morally dubious.
+These experiments have led to advances, such as eradicating sickle cell anemia, but are morally dubious.
 After an incident leads to the death of one worker, the survivors must deal with the fallout of the accident and face the emotional and existential consequences.

 A review of the webcomic for The Beat said that it "combines otherworldly creatures and fantastic settings with the mundane details of working in a professional setting and the small moments shared between three coworkers.
 The result is a comic that feels both familiar and ethereal simultaneously, a sense that is only underscored by the simple and extremely effective art.